automagica/natural-language-automagica/README.md

 # Automagica with Natural Language

 Wouldn't it be cool if we could write Robotic Process Automation scripts in plain ol' English rather than the already easy Python scripting language?
 Well it's possible with Automagica!
-We have coooked up a more human-friendly interface to get started with automation!
+We have coooed up a more human-friendly interface to get started with automation!

 ## How it works
 Natural language for Automagica (.nla) looks like this: